Non-backtracking spectra of weighted inhomogeneous random graphs: Applications

 \end{theorem}

-This theorem is essentially a corollary of Theorem~\ref{th:main}, with some simplifications due to \( Q = K = P \) and \( P\ind = \alpha \ind \).
-It is a direct generalization of Theorem 4 in~\cite{bordenave_nonbacktracking_2018}, for a diverging degree sequence; further, the property \( \langle \xi, \xi_i \rangle = 1 - o(1) \) as soon as \( \alpha \gg 1 \) suggests that a clustering algorithm performed on the eigenvectors of \( B \) recovers all but a vanishing fraction of the community memberships in this regime, which would provide an alternative to the Sphere-comparison algorithm presented in~\cite{abbe_community_2015}.
+This theorem is essentially a corollary of Theorem~\ref{th:main}, with some simplifications due to \( Q = K = P \) and \( P\ind = \alpha \ind \); the error bound $\sigma$ is the same as in the main theorem.
+It is a direct generalization of Theorem 4 in~\cite{bordenave_nonbacktracking_2018}, for a diverging degree sequence; further, the property \( \langle \xi, \xi_i \rangle = 1 - o(1) \) as soon as \( \alpha \gg 1 \) suggests that a clustering algorithm such as $k$-means performed on the eigenvectors of \( B \) recovers all but a vanishing fraction of the community memberships in this regime, which would provide an alternative to the Sphere-comparison algorithm presented in~\cite{abbe_community_2015}.

 \begin{conjecture} In the SBM defined as above, as soon as \( \alpha = \omega(1) \), running an approximate \( k \)-means algorithm on the top \( r \) eigenvectors of \( B \) allows to recover the community memberships of every vertex but a vanishing fraction as \( n \to \infty \). \end{conjecture} Proving this conjecture would require a more careful eigenspace analysis for eigenvalues with multiplicity more than one, such as the one performed in~\cite{stephan_robustness_2019}, as well as an error bound on the clustering step similar to the one in~\cite{lei_consistency_2015}.

-Note that in our setting the theoretical eigenvectors of \( B \) are asymptotically orthogonal, which can greatly simplify the perturbation analysis.
+\begin{remark} When the expected degrees of each vertex type is not the same, an analogous version of Theorem \ref{th:unlabeled_sbm} holds.
+The main difference in this case is that the scalar product \( \langle \xi, \xi_i \rangle \) has a less elegant asymptotic expansion.

+Since the lead eigenvector of $P$ is now non-constant, the condition for reconstruction is simply $\alpha > 1$ (or $r_0 \geq 1$).
+In particular, this is true as long as the average degree of the graph is above one; indeed by the Courant-Fisher principle